andburn/hdt-plugin-victoryshot/README.md

 ```

 ## Build
+- You may need to first do a `git submodule update --init --recursive` to get some build scripts.
 - Before opening the solution, you need to run the `bootstrap.ps1` powershell script to initialize a project dependency (*git* is required for the script to run).
 - In order to build this plugin you'll will need to add references to *HearthstoneDeckTracker.exe* in multiple projects of the solution.
   - The yellow triangle icons in visual studio in a projects references tree will indicate what files need to be referenced and where.